apache/mxnet/docs/static_site/src/pages/api/faq/add_op_in_backend.md

 <!--- KIND, either express or implied.
 See the License for the -->
 <!--- specific language governing permissions and limitations -->
 <!--- under the License. -->
----
-layout: page_category
-title:  Exception Handling in MXNet
-category: faq
-faq_c: Extend and Contribute to MXNet
-question: How do I implement operators in MXNet backend?
-permalink: /api/faq/add_op_in_backend
----

 # A Beginner's Guide to Implementing Operators in MXNet Backend